MiamiOH-CSE274/Interactive-Debugging/README.md

 Repeat step 4, and try to identify which of the three stages of the program is causing this incorrect output.
 If grid only contains longs stripes of 8s, then there are probably still problems in the first two stages.
 If grid contains a mix of 8s and spaces, then the problem is likely in the printing.

 * 8.a) What should grid look like at the end of the first stage?
 What does it actually look like?
+The grid should be filled with empty spaces, and it is at this point.
 * 8.b) What should grid look like at the end of the second stage?
 What does it actually look like?
+The grid should contain a mix of spaces and '8's, and it does at this point.
 * 8.c) Which section is the current bug in?
+This means that the current bug is in the printing section of the code.

 Step 9
 ------